-Now try to imagine, if you will, a conversation or a debate, about freedom and responsibility between the lover and the playboy akin to that between Luther and Erasmus.
-It is, no doubt, somewhat unfair to Erasmus to compare him with the playboy, but it does, I think help us to see the kind of point Luther was trying to make.
-Perhaps it is only fair that we try once to turn the tables a bit!
-Far from the point of view of the lover, the arguments of the playboy are nonsensical and ridiculous.
-The argument might go something like this: The playboy asks, “How can you hold men to their responsibility to become lovers with all that talk about your love being “made in heaven?”
-How can men be held responsible for success or failure if they aren’t in some sense free?
+Now try to imagine, if you will, a conversation or a debate, about freedom and responsibility between the lover in the first scenario and the playboy in the second as akin to that between Luther and Erasmus.
+It is, no doubt, somewhat unfair to Erasmus to compare him with the playboy, but it does help us to see the point Luther was trying to make.
+Perhaps it is only fair that we try to turn the tables a bit!
+From the point of view of the lover, the arguments of the playboy are nonsensical and ridiculous.
+The argument might go something like this: The playboy asks, “How can you hold people to their responsibility to become lovers with all that talk about your love being ‘made in heaven?’
+How can people be held responsible for success or failure if they aren’t in some sense free?”

 To the lover, such questions surely are ludicrous.
 He explodes in reply, “What in the world are you talking about?
 You can’t be serious!
 Responsibility?
-The fact is there is nothing withinout my power I wouldn’t do for the one I love!
+The fact is there is nothing within my power I wouldn’t do for the one I love!
 You don’t seem to know what the word means.
 I wasn’t at all before.
-I was not “able to respond” to anyone but myself.
+I wasn’t “able to respond” to anyone but myself.
 Now I hope I am.
 My whole being responds!
 Freedom?
 You call what you have freedom?
 That endless preening and primping to live up to your ideal of a lover?
-That’s slavery, bondage to the rack of your own self esteem which only gets worse the older and more faded and jaded you become.
-Your so-called responsibility is only a cover up for your own self-image.
+That’s slavery, bondage to the rack of your own self-esteem, which only gets worse the older and more faded and jaded you become.
+Your so-called responsibility is only a cover-up for your own self-image.
 When I fell in love, I finally realized what a nothing I had been.
 I finally saw that I hadn’t been free at all, nor did I know what love was.
 But now I am free, and I am, I hope, becoming a real lover.
 I am beginning to understand now.”

-“But all that nonsense about “fate” and “written in the stars!” protests the playboy, “Isn’t that dangerous?
+But the playboy protests, “All that nonsense about “fate” and “written in the stars”,!
+Isn’t that dangerous?
 It sounds as though you have resigned all control of your life!
 Do you really believe some God or fate or something that directs your life and love?
 If what you say is to be taken literally how can the events of life and history have any meaning at all?
-Are you really serious about what you say?
-Isn’t it the exaggeration of a man “blinded” by love?
-Don’t we have to interpret it somehow with in a figurative sense as the hyperbole of someone momentarily “out of his mind?”
+Are you really serious?
+Isn’t it the exaggeration of someone “blinded” by love?
+Don’t we have to interpret it somehow in a figurative sense as the hyperbole of someone momentarily ‘out of his mind?’”